Aelfet-ee Elvet – the Swan Island

-Elvet across the River Wear to the east of the Durham peninsula is bounded by the river on its western, northern and eastern sides so that like the `Dun Holm’ it forms an `island’, although considerably flatter in appearance.
-Records of Elvet’s existence actually predate the settlement of Dunholm in 995 A.D so it may have been a place of importance.
-Anciently Elvet was called Aelfet ee which in a very old tongue meant `Swan Island’ .
+Elvet, across the River Wear to the east of the Durham peninsula is bounded by the river on its western, northern and eastern sides so that like the ‘Dun Holm’ it forms an ‘island’ of sorts, although unlike the hilly peninsula, Elvet is flat riverside land.
+Records of Elvet’s existence actually predate the settlement of Dunholm in 995 AD so it may have been a place of importance.
+Anciently Elvet was called Aelfet ee which in a very old tongue meant ‘Swan Island’ .

 Elvet was seemingly a suburb of considerable size.
 In the twelfth century during the time of Bishop Pudsey (1153-1195) the growth of the borough of Elvet was further stimulated by the construction of Elvet Bridge linking Elvet to Saddler Street on the Durham peninsula.